-SOSC-COMP
+SOSC-COMP Senior Comprehensive Exam (cr)

 Spanish

 Beginning Spanish (4) (B)

 This first-semester course of the beginning Spanish sequence teaches listening, reading, speaking, and writing within a communicative, task-based approach.
 In this hybrid course, learners individually prepare and practice material with online and individual activities outside of class, while class time is devoted to applying material in class, small group, pair, and individual activities in the target language.
 (C)